Everything you need to know about pears

 Fighting free radicals

-According to the USDA National Nutrient Database, one medium pear (approximately 178 grams) contains:
+According to the USDA National Nutrient Database, one medium pear weighing approximately 178 grams (g) contains:

 - 101 calories

-- 27 grams of carbohydrate (including 17 grams of sugar and 6 grams of fiber)
+- 27 g of carbohydrate, including 17 g of sugar and 6 g

 Eating one medium pear provides 12 percent of daily vitamin C needs, as well as 10 percent of vitamin K, 6 percent of potassium and smaller amounts of calcium, iron, magnesium, riboflavin, vitamin B-6, and folate.

-Pears also contain carotenoids, flavonols, and anthocyanins (in red-skinned pears).
+Pears, especially those with red skin, also contain carotenoids, flavonols, and anthocyanins.
 In the Baltimore Longitudinal Study of Aging, pears and apples were found to be among the top contributors of flavonols in the diet.

 Pears taste great poached with cinnamon and anise.